Efficient description of experimental effects in amplitude analyses: Conventional acceptance parameterisations

-In this section, we present the estimate of the acceptance variation over the amplitude fit variables using conventional methods that involve use of Legendre polynomials and cubic splines.
-These conventional methods use histograms to estimate the local density of events before and after a requirement, and then interpolate the efficiency value between the bin centres of the histogram.
+In this section, we present the estimation of the acceptance variation over the amplitude fit variables using conventional methods that involve use of Legendre polynomials and cubic splines.
+These methods use histograms to estimate the local density of events before and after a selection requirements, and then interpolate the efficiency value between the bin centres of the histogram.

 Numerous analyses use multidimensional orthogonal Legendre polynomials\cite{LHCb-PAPER-2014-070, LHCB-PAPER-2015-051, LHCb-PAPER-2016-025, LHCb-PAPER-2018-029} to parameterise the variation of the acceptance.
 In $d$ dimensions these consist of the product of $d$ $n_d$-order polynomials, where $n_d$ can be different for each dimension, that describe the form of the acceptance.
-As such, the number of free parameters in this method are $\mathcal{O}(n_1 \times n_2 \times ... \times n_{d})$, increasing with power-law growth in the number of dimensions.
+As such, the number of free parameters in this method are $\mathcal{O}(n_1 \times n_2 \times ... \times n_{d})$, exhibiting the power-law growth in the number of dimensions.
 The coefficients of these polynomials are then extracted in a maximum-likelihood fit.
 As the optimal order of each of these polynomials is \emph{a priori} unknown, often cross-validation and/or regularisation is used to prevent overfitting.

 Another method commonly used is interpolation between the histogram bin centres via cubic splines~\cite{LHCb-PAPER-2014-036, LHCB-PAPER-2017-033, LHCB-PAPER-2018-034}.
 Here, the scale of the variation over the phase-space is determined by the initial histogram bin size, and therefore to avoid overfitting the size and location of bins are optimised before the spline function is calculated.
 Unlike in the case for the Legendre polynomials, no free parameters exist for the spline functions (except for the values at the bin centres).
 Therefore these are particularly susceptible to over-fitting, as they simply ``connect'' the points.